Life is full of surprises. You never know from one day to the next what might happen to you.

 Will you be tuning in?
 I hope so.
 I’ll also be live tweeting during the movie in case anyone would like to tweet along with me using #AaliyahMovie.
 I’ll have more information about that soon.

 Mark your calendars for November 15, 2014 to watch Aaliyah, The Princess of R&B at 8:00 PM (EST/PST).
 Please check with your local television provider for the channel.

 To get you excited about the film I have a special giveaway for a lucky reader.
 One lucky reader will win a $150 Visa gift card by sharing your favorite Aaliyah song and why you connect to it!

 This giveaway is open to U.S. residents only and will end on October 31, 2014 at 11:59 PM (EST).
 The winner will be chosen at random using a random number generator from all eligible entries.
 The winner will be notified via e-mail and will have three days to reply or a new winner will be chosen in their place.

 To enter please comment on this post and tell me what your favorite Aaliyah song is and why you connect with it?

 For extra entries you can use the Rafflecopter widget (below) but you must complete the initial entry requirement or the additional entries wont’ qualify (I do check).
 Extra entries are optional.

-*I received a free screener copy in order to do this review.
-There was no compensation.
-The opinions expressed are my own and not influenced in any way.
+*I will be compensated for my participation however the opinions expressed are my own and not influenced in any way.